SignPath/website/docs/documentation/artifact-configuration/reference.md

 Macro signatures apply only to the macros within the document files and are not affected by any other changes in the signed document files.

 {:.panel.info}
-> **Certificate chain support for Office Macros**
+> **Certificate chain support**
 >
-> Only the publisher certificate is included in the signature.
+> Only publisher certificates are embedded in Office macro signatures.

 ### `<opc-sign>`: Open Packaging Convention {#opc-sign}